iformato/crypto-counter-reddit-bot/README.md

 # crypto-counter-reddit-bot
 **Introduction**

-The crypto counter reddit bot is a reddit bot that serves to count that amount of comments that include the terms "bitcoin," "ethereum," and "dogecoin" over the period of a day, accumulating them in seperate counters.
-The bot can be summoned at any point by saying it's name in a reddit comment, and it will provide it's current counter data.
+The crypto counter reddit bot is a bot that serves to count the amount of comments that include the terms "bitcoin," "ethereum," and "dogecoin" over the period of a day, accumulating them in seperate counters.
+The bot can be summoned at any point by saying it's name in a reddit comment, and it will provide its current counter data.

 **Technologies**